twoody0/twoody0/README.md

 # Hi there, I'm Tyler Woody! 👋

 ### Welcome to my GitHub profile!
-I'm Tyler, a passionate student and aspiring software engineer specializing in cybersecurity and game development.
+I'm Tyler, a passionate student and aspiring software engineer.
 I love transforming complex challenges into innovative solutions.
 Join me on my coding adventures!

 ## 🎓 About Me:
 - I'm currently pursuing a **Bachelor of Science in Computer Science**, with a minor in **Cybersecurity**.